juicedata/juicefs-csi-driver/README.md

 * **Mount options** - CSI volume attributes can be specified in the persistence volume (PV) to define how the volume should be mounted.
 * **Read write many** - Support `ReadWriteMany` access mode
 * **Sub path** - provision persist volume with subpath in JuiceFS file system
-* **Mount resources** - CSI volume attributes can be specified in the persistence volume (PV) to define cpu/memory limits/requests of mount pod. (above v0.10.0)
+* **Mount resources** - CSI volume attributes can be specified in the persistence volume (PV) to define cpu/memory limits/requests of mount pod.
 * **Dynamic provisioning** - allows storage volumes to be created on-demand

 ### Validation